tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 Looking back at my career - this idea of doing work-in-context has determined the path I've taken from SEO manager to digital strategy to consulting work.

 The problem with SEO is that it's inherently non-strategic.
 As an activity it's increasingly commoditized and marginalized.
-Not that SEO-traffic is not important or that SEO is going away, but that the strategic activities you undertake to achieve business-level goals are usually not owned by SEO practitioners or agencies{% include tufte-sn.html id="seo" content="Yes, there are exceptions to this of course but there's a reason there's no widely recognized c-suite SEO function." %}.
+Not that SEO-traffic is not important or that SEO is going away, but that the strategic activities you undertake to achieve business-level goals are usually not owned by SEO practitioners or agencies[^seo].

+[^seo]: Yes, there are exceptions to this of course but there's a reason there's no widely recognized c-suite SEO function.

 This wasn't always true - there was a golden age of ~2008-2012 where an SEO agency could get directly in front of the CMO to work on digital strategy.
 Back in 2011 when I worked at Distilled it wasn't uncommon to be working directly on digital strategy for fortune-500 brands, in a context model that looked something like this: